 Keep in mind that shape is an important aspect when picking out wine glasses.
 It can help enhance a wine’s aromatic bouquet while allowing it to balance its tannins and acidity.
 There’s also the narrow Champagne flute to consider, which creates the visually impressive display of bubbles.
 If you’re an all-around fan of wine, you should go with a more versatile shape.
 If you tend to pick up one style more than others, buy wine glasses that will improve your favorites.

-Here are the best stemless wine glasses.
+Below, the best stemless wine glasses.

 Best Overall: Riedel O Wine Tumbler Cabernet/Merlot, Set of Two